The first 15 minutes of the film acts as an edited account of The Evil Dead

 This calls for an awesome montage, as Ash uses his technical know-how to convert the chainsaw into a chainsaw hand, fitting firmly on his amputated stump and sawing the end of his shotgun.
 The scene ends up with a close up of his rugged face and he announces "Groovy".
 This establishes that the previous coward has become a lean mean deadite slaying machine.

-Ash and Annie return to the cabin, where Ash enters the cellar and finds the pages strewn about the floor, seemingly leading him deeper into the darkness.
+Ash and Annie return to the cabin, where Ash cuts the cellar doors in half, and enters the cellar and finds the pages strewn about the floor, seemingly leading him deeper into the darkness.
 Henrietta leaps out of the cellar door and attacks Annie.
-Ash emerges from the cellar and begins fighting with Henrietta; he has the upper hand until Henrietta transforms into a more vicious demonic form.
+Ash emerges from the cellar and begins fighting with flying Henrietta; he has the upper hand until Henrietta transforms into a more vicious demonic form.
 Ash is saved when Annie distracts Henrietta by singing a lullaby that Henrietta sang to her when she was a girl.
-While Henrietta is focused on Annie, Ash uses his chainsaw to decapitate the demon, then deals the final blow by delivering a shotgun blast to its head.
-Annie takes the pages and begins translating the text to manifest the evil, which appears in the form of a large bloody head covered in the faces of those it has possessed.
-While Ash fends off the creature, Annie recites the incantation to rid the earth of the evil.
-A large vortex opens up just outside the cabin, gravitating everything around into it, including Ash's car, a large tree, and the evil itself.
-Annie is then stabbed in the back by Ash's severed hand.
-With her dying breaths, she speaks the last words of the incantation, and Ash is sucked into the vortex before it disappears.
+While Henrietta is focused on Annie, Ash uses his chainsaw to decapitate and dismember the demon, then deals the final blow by delivering a shotgun blast to its head.
+"I'll swallow your soul!'
+"Swallow this!"
+Annie & Ash have a tender hugging moment, and then the trees attack.